dunky11/exponential-weighting-watermarking/README.md

 ### What is exponential weighting?

 Exponential weighting is the method which was proposed in the paper to make watermarks more robust against watermark removal attacks like pruning or fine-tuning.
-It works by applying a transformation to the weight matrix of each layer before it is used in the forward pass.
+It works by applying a transformation to the weight matrix of each layer in the network before it is used in the forward pass.
 The basic concept is:

 1. Train the model on the training dataset until it converges
 2. Enable exponential weighting in the layers of the model, so it first applies a transformation to the weight matrix before it is used in the forward pass